Skip to content

 # Scale workers

-• Set environment = "production" and debug = false
+• Set app.environment = "production" and app.debug = false.